 Fulcrum, Lever, Sport: Clinical Rehabilitation for Improved Performance and Injury Prevention Part 2

-Join Dr. Ross for part two of his presentation as he dives deeper into a simple approach to practical clinical rehabilitation concepts and methods to enhance patient rehabilitation and injury prevention.
+Join Dr. Michael Ross for part two of his presentation as he dives deeper into a simple approach to practical clinical rehabilitation concepts and methods to enhance patient rehabilitation and injury prevention.

 Upon completion of this course participants should be able to: